Louisville anti-racism protests resume amid tensions over Breonna Taylor ruling

 Protests in Louisville on Wednesday turned violent around nightfall as police in riot gear ordered demonstrators to clear the streets after several fires were set in trash cans near a downtown park and outside the city’s Hall of Justice.

-Authorities have given no details about how the shooting transpired.
-Police also said several businesses were vandalized or looted during the night, but the demonstrations were otherwise mostly peaceful.
+Police said several businesses were vandalized or looted during the night, but the demonstrations were otherwise mostly peaceful.

-Protests also flared on Wednesday in New York, Los Angeles, Atlanta, Washington, Oakland, Philadelphia, Denver and Portland, Oregon.
-In Seattle, police said 13 people were arrested for property destruction, resisting arrest, failure to disperse and assault on an officer.
+Protests also flared on Wednesday in New York, Los Angeles, Atlanta, Washington, Oakland, Philadelphia, Denver and Portland, Oregon, Seattle and Buffalo, New York.

-In Buffalo, New York, a pickup truck sped into a group of demonstrators, injuring one person, video on social media showed.

 The demonstrations were the latest in a wave to grip the country over excessive police force and racial injustice in the months following the May 25 death of George Floyd, a Black man arrested for a non-violent offense, when a white Minneapolis officer knelt on his neck.